-As a young gay man I’ve always been intrigued by the way hotels and tourism boards look to appeal to the LGBT market.
+As a gay man I’ve always been intrigued by the way hotels and tourism boards look to appeal to the LGBT market.
 If I had a cent for every time I saw glitter, rainbows, glittering rainbows, and images of shirtless men reclining over deck chairs I’d have almost enough to buy a coffee in the Burj Al Arab.

 This kind of glitter bomb marketing has been around for decades, and I admit I have been guilty of being part of it in the past.
 I was once that young man sprawled across a deck chair (I was young) but as I’ve grown, I’ve moved on.

-Now that I have a few laps around the sun under my belt, I actually find it pretty hilarious that people are still using this marketing approach for LGBT travellers.
+Now that I have a few laps around the sun under my belt, I actually find it pretty hilarious people are still using this tired marketing approach for LGBT travellers.
 Sure, it may superficially get our attention, but most of the travellers I know aren’t just looking to rip off their shirts and dance the night away under a mirror ball.
 We want more from our travels.

 Every person is different – we’re unique.
 We all seek out different experiences from our travels, but on the surface it seems many marketers don’t yet realise this or know how to handle that.
-Where gay travellers are similar, and I’m generalising here, is they tend to stay in nicer places and have more disposable income.
+Where gay travellers are similar, and I’m generalising massively here, is they tend to stay in nicer places and have more disposable income.